Mise Éire: Counter view

-the valiant’ is turned into the picture of the woman ‘holding her half-dead baby to her'.
+the valiant' is turned into the picture of the woman 'holding her half-dead baby to her'.

 Cultural usage

-In 2016, the poem was set to music composed by Patrick Cassidy and performed by the RTÉ Concert Orchestra with vocals by Sibéal Ní Chasaide, for the score of the PBS documentary series 1916: An Irish Rebellion, curated by the Keough-Naughton Institute for Irish Studies at the University of Notre Dame.
+In 2016, the poem was set to music composed by Patrick Cassidy and performed by the RTÉ Concert Orchestra for the score of the PBS documentary series 1916: An Irish Rebellion, curated by the Keough-Naughton Institute for Irish Studies at the University of Notre Dame.
+It was also performed by Sibéal Ní Chasaide at the Centenary concert commemorating the 1916 Rising.

-In 2021, the song was recorded and released as a single by the Irish all female group Celtic Woman as part of their upcoming album, Postcards from Ireland.